uarslan-git/its/README.md

 2. Initialize Judge0 by "cd judge0" && "docker-compose up -d"

 3. Initialize app by running "docker-compose up -d --build" in the main app folder

+Potential Problems:

+- You might have to downgrade your cgroups version to V1, if your system runs on V2 and Judge0 does return an Internal Error.